cloakware-ctf/rhme3-writeups/reversing-notes.md

 * Not through the woods yet, though, there were still no xrefs to any USART registers; how is it doing UART communications?

+* Time passes; the leaves change color etc.

+* It seems pretty clear that the registers are regularly being used in pairs; same with stack locations.

+* Stack frame is almost always setup in Y

+* We learn of the `*w` family of instructions which work with pairs of registers at the same time; now alot more assembly makes sense

+* We try using FLAIR; contact hexrays.
+FLAIR will never work on anything that addresses in 16bit 'bytes'

+* Bindiff works OK.
+Need to redploy the bindiff.jar file since that isn't installed in the right location.
+Need to remember that it does not 'see' immeadiates.

+* We build a sample project for the atxmega128a4u; open it in IDA.
+Use bindiff to bring the symbols over to the IDB we're analyzing.
+We use the `--whole-archive` flag to get all the object files in there for more 'symbolicating'.

+* except, bindiff only works in IDA 6.95 and only IDA 7.0 seems to know how to load all the symbols from a AVR studio ELF file.

+* I write more baloney idapython scripts to export all the functions from an IDB and import them back.
+Do the former in IDA 7.0 on the sample project and the latter in 6.95 on the sample project.
+Then we have something to bindiff against.

+* We find that there are no serial routines used; but a few low-level functions are recognized.

+* We find and rebuild the RHME2 source code; the serial routines (after tweaking flags) are easy to spot visually.
+But for some reason bindiff refuses to match them.

+* We identify the serial read and write functions.

+* We get Atmel Studio simulator runnign the .hex files by first converting them to an object file.
+Then we can actually debug them.
+Helps alot.

+* We identify which serial port ioports are in use.
+We identify the buffer address used.
+IDA has a type 'offset in current segment' that is useful when trying to find xrefs in DATA segment.
+The serial port ioports are there in memory, for USARTC.
+There isn't a clear reference to the buffer address.